alexberriman/newtondb/README.md

 }).select(["name", "born"]).data;
 ```

-The above query will return all scientists who were born after the year 1800 and whose name starts with the letter r:
+This query will return all scientists who were born after the year 1800 and whose name starts with the letter r:

 ```json
 [